pydata/xarray/CORE_TEAM_GUIDE.md

 You should also continue to make your own pull requests as before and in accordance with the [general contributing guide](https://docs.xarray.dev/en/stable/contributing.html).
-These pull requests still require the approval of another core developer before they can be merged.
+These pull requests still require the approval of another core team member before they can be merged.

 ## Tasks

 Xarray values a wide range of contributions, only some of which involve writing code.
-As such, we do not currently make a distinction between a "core developer", "maintainer", or "triage team member" as some projects do (e.g. [pandas](https://pandas.pydata.org/docs/development/maintaining.html)).
+As such, we do not currently make a distinction between a "core team member", "core developer", "maintainer", or "triage team member" as some projects do (e.g. [pandas](https://pandas.pydata.org/docs/development/maintaining.html)).

 Xarray is mostly a volunteer project, so these tasks shouldn’t be read as “expectations”.
 **There are no strict expectations**, other than to adhere to our [Code of Conduct](https://github.com/pydata/xarray/tree/main/CODE_OF_CONDUCT.md).
-Rather, the tasks that follow are general descriptions of what it might mean to be a core dev/maintainer.
+Rather, the tasks that follow are general descriptions of what it might mean to be a core team member:

 - Triage newly filed issues,
 - Review newly opened pull requests,